Becky Marx Keogh

-Becky Marx Keogh enters her second season with the UIC softball program, where she serves as an assistant coach and recruiting coordinator.
+Becky Marx Keogh brings her second season to a close with the UIC softball program, where she serves as an assistant coach and recruiting coordinator.
 She joined the staff in 2013-14 with six years of coaching experience at Michigan and Indiana and after winning a national championship in 2005 with the Wolverines.

 Marx Keogh began her playing career at Loyola (Chicago) and was a two-year starter in 2003 and 2004, where she set the single-season RBI record and was a first team all-Horizon League selection and earned all-tournament accolades.
 She then served as the starting catcher at Michigan in 2005 and 2006.
 She led the Wolverines to a National Championship in 2005 and was named a 2006 NFCA All-American Catcher.